studiocanvas/AI-Environments/README.md

-### AI Env - SimpleStrategyGame
+### AI Env - SimpleStrategy, SimplePlatformer
 Game Environments for testing AI

 ## DESCRIPTION:

-Strategy game environment used for testing AI against the basic elements of a strategy game.
+Strategy game environment used for testing AI against the basic elements of a strategy game and platformer.

 ## REQUIREMENTS: